Introduction

 Supplements:

-Along with a healthy diet, a supplement might be helpful, but it’s only sometimes required.
+A supplement might be helpful with a healthy diet, but it’s only sometimes required.

 Vitamin B12: For Energy and Nerves

-Making red blood cells, which carry oxygen through the blood, is only possible with vitamin B12.
-This is very important after giving birth when a lot of blood is usually lost.
+Vitamin B12 is necessary to make red blood cells, which carry oxygen through the blood.
+This is very important after birth when blood is usually lost.

 Energy Production: